Believing in accessibility for all

 • ensure there is satisfactory paving from the public highway to external doors

-• ensure at least one smoke alarm is equipped on each storey of their homes where there is a room used as living accommodation
+• ensure at least one smoke alarm is located on each storey of the home, where there is a room used as living accommodation

-• ensure a carbon monoxide alarm is equipped in any room used as living accommodation which contains a fixed combustion appliance (excluding gas cookers)
+• ensure a carbon monoxide alarm is located in any room, used as living accommodation that contains a fixed combustion appliance (excluding gas cookers).

-• make sure any rear gates are safe and securable with a bolt
+• any existing rear/side gates are safe and securable with a bolt

-• replace missing existing fencing that forms a boundary between the property and open land, such as railway lines or canals.
-Unsafe fencing or gates between homes may be removed and will normally be replaced as part of our future planned fencing programme (service charges may apply)
+• repairs to fencing that forms a boundary between the property and open land, such as railway lines or canals.
+Unsafe boundary fencing or gates between homes may be removed and not replaced (please refer to Wolverhampton Homes Fencing Protocols)

 • ensure doors and windows open and close correctly

-• ensure kitchen and bathroom fittings are usable and fit for purpose
+• ensure kitchen and bathroom fittings are serviceable and fit for purpose

 • maintain washable floor coverings in kitchens and bathrooms, if already provided

-• ensure that there is either a gas or electrical cooker supply
+• ensure that there is a gas and/or electrical cooker supply

-• supply washer connections for washing machines, where reasonably practicable
+• supply washer connections and locations for washing machines, where reasonably practicable

 • ensure gullies and drain grids are clean and free from obstruction

-• ensure visible plaster work is in a reasonable condition and can accept decoration, (i.e. wallpaper)
+• ensure visible plaster work is in a serviceable condition and can accept decoration, (i.e. wallpaper)

 • ensure that the property is wind and weather tight

-• ensure any gardens are provided in a manageable condition, i.e. overgrown gardens are reduced & cleared to enable maintenance with normal domestic garden tools/equipment (during periods of inclement weather this may be undertaken after the tenant has taken moved in)
+• ensure any gardens are provided in a reasonably tidy condition, i.e. overgrown gardens are cut back to within 100mm and cleared to enable maintenance with common domestic garden tools/equipment (during periods of inclement weather this may be undertaken after the tenant has taken occupation)

 • Building Regulations 2010